siramsay/100-days-of-code-R3/README.md

 For this Round I decided to start my own log instead of forking the 100 day of code repository.
 The reason is I didn't really need to get updates to the master which happens when you have forked a repository.
 I wanted to use this repo to track my progress my registering my work as a commit.

+### Day 332 2021 Oct 14, Thursday

+**Today's Progress**

+**CSS**
+- Worked on paper to work out a calculation for the position over time and then wrote the caculation in scss.

+**Thoughts**
+This worked but need to now work out the loop as the timing is out. i.e. it starts to repeat before the next one starts.
+- maybe need to use JS to remove and replace.

+**Link to work:**
+1. Local

 ### Day 331 2021 Oct 13, Wednesday

 **Today's Progress**